Theatreship

-Theatreship is a not-for-profit arts centre on a converted historic cargo ship in the docks of Canary Wharf, London.
+Theatreship is a not-for-profit live music venue, cinema and arts centre on a converted historic cargo ship in the docks of Canary Wharf, London.

-Theatreship opened to the public in 2024 and is the first vessel in the Canal and River Trust's 'Arts and Heritage Berth'.
+Theatreship opened to the public in January 2024 and is the first vessel in the Canal and River Trust's 'Arts and Heritage Berth'.
+As of 2025, it has been joined by a sister vessel, Artship.
+Together the two vessels form the world's largest floating arts centre.

 Programme

 Programming on the ship focuses on experimental, under-represented and interdisciplinary music and arts, with a particular remit to support new work and genre-pushing artists.

 Theatreship's programme opened with a season of the films of Powell and Pressburger paired with contemporary live performances as a part of the British Film Institute's 2024 celebration of the filmmakers.

+Theatreship has subsequently collaborated with the BFI on further film programmes, including the 'Art of Action' and 'Too Much: Melodrama on Film' seasons.
+The venue also screens historic silent films accompanied by newly commissioned live musical scores.

 Theatreship runs a regular weekly free mystery cinema night, where audience members do not know what the film will be in advance.